zeticous/main/docs/UserGuide.md

 This command will edit the task 'exercise regularly' by removing the dates added previously with this task.
 Thus, making it a floating task from an event type task. <br>

 **Note:**<br>
-> * In order to remove the dates, we have to follow the format 's/remove' and/or 'e/remove'.
-Any other format will not work with 'remove'. <br>
 > * If a task only has the start attributes (after the edit command), it will not be accepted by pota-todo.
 To understand more, please refer to the FAQ section in the end. <br>
 > * The start date specified must be before the end date. <br>
 > * The tag should be one word long only i.e. there should be no spaces in a specific tag.
 For example, tags such as 'very urgent' will nto be accepted as the tag is not one word.
 However, there can be more than one tag. <br>